Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 **[Time-Series Forecasting](https://docs.snowflake.com/en/user-guide/snowflake-cortex/ml-functions/forecasting)** employs a machine learning algorithm to predict future data by using historical time series data.

-Forecasting is part of Snowflake Cortex, Snowflake’s intelligent, fully-managed AI and ML service.
+Forecasting is part of **Snowflake Cortex, Snowflake’s intelligent, fully-managed AI and ML service**.
-This feature is part of the Snowflake Cortex ML function suite.

-**Forecasting**: Generate a time series forecast for a single tag looking forward one day for a flow sensor.
-This could be useful in tracking expected production output.
+**Forecasting**: Consider a use case where you want to **predict expected production output** based on a flow sensor.
+In this case, you could **generate a time series forecast** for a single tag looking forward one day for a flow sensor.

 1. Create a forecast training data view from historical data.